 The fix: Make sure you’re committed to executing every movement with proper form.
 Funsten says you also might consider matching your strength training with intervals and time so you’re less focused on reps and more focused on moving well with proper form for a certain amount of time.

-Mistake No. 6: Not Eating Enough to Support Your Strength Training
+6. Not Eating Enough to Support Your Strength Training

 If you’re following a low-calorie diet (like 1,200 calories a day), your strength training will suffer.
 “Without enough calories, you’ll be hard-pressed to sustain the results you’re looking for,” Funsten says.